smart-data-models/dataModel.AutonomousMobileRobot/CommandReturnMessage/doc/spec_FR.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be CommandReturnMessage'
+      description: NGSI Entity type.
+It has to be CommandReturnMessage
       enum:
         - CommandReturnMessage
       type: string